Updated 28 April 2021

 Rising to the aforementioned challenges, IATA is calling for systematic COVID-19 testing of all international travellers, along with establishing the required information infrastructure.
 By so doing, the travel pass will directly address these issues and provide benefits for all parties involved in the travel process.

-For governments, the IATA Travel Pass will make it easier to duly verify the authenticity of the required tests and the identity of those presenting the test certificates.
+the IATA Travel Pass will make it easier to duly verify the authenticity of the required tests and the identity of those presenting the test certificates.
 The Travel Pass is based on IATA’s views that a uniform testing regime would make for more effective safety and health protocol than that of quarantine requirements.

-For airlines, the Travel Pass will enable them to accurately provide information to their passengers regarding test requirements and to verify that a passenger meets the requirements for travel.
+The Travel Pass will enable them to accurately provide information to their passengers regarding test requirements and to verify that a passenger meets the requirements for travel.

-For Covid test laboratories, the Travel Pass will provide the means to issue and securely deliver digital test or vaccination certificates to passengers that will be recognized by governments.
+The Travel Pass will provide the means to issue and securely deliver digital test or vaccination certificates to passengers that will be recognized by governments.

-For travellers, the Travel Pass will enable them to procure accurate information on travel, testing (and eventually vaccine) requirements for their journey along with a number of other advantages:
+The Travel Pass will enable them to procure accurate information on travel, testing (and eventually vaccine) requirements for their journey along with a number of other advantages:

 - Enables passengers to find testing centers and labs at their departure location which meet the standards for testing/vaccination requirements of their destination